wikar/wikar.github.io/_posts/2022-07-12-openwrt-netbootxyz.markdown

 Inspired by [this forum post](https://forum.openwrt.org/t/dnsmasq-pxe-boot-using-netboot-xyz/56075/4) but I couldn't get it to boot straight from http so instead I did the following.

-### 1. Created a tfpt-folder in the root of OpenWRT
+### 1. Created a tfpt-directory in the root of OpenWRT

 ```
 mkdir tftp